Matt-Jones-Developer/rock-paper-knife/README.md

 - An action packed fun version of a coding classic, complete with sounds!

 - created by Matt Jones 2021

+## Dependancies

+- install pyenv 2.3.6-1-gad6a9507 or equivalent :)
+- activate your venv
+- pyenv install python version 3.10.5

-- to use, please pip install python 3.10.5 and pip the requirements.txt
+- pip install requirements.txt

 - enjoy!